-The microbiome is unique to each individual, and studies have shown it is determined from before birth.
+The microbiome is unique to each individual, and

 Probiotics can help populate the gut with good bacteria.
 This is a key part of a person’s immune system.
 Gut bacteria have many functions in the body and affect things such as weight, mood, and inflammation.

 In recent years, there has been a lot of interest in how probiotics can support health and reduce a person’s risk and symptoms of certain conditions.

 Many probiotics contain mixtures of two or more individual strains of bacteria or yeasts.
 They may also contain prebiotics, which are compounds that the probiotics can feed on.
 If a formula contains both probiotics and prebiotics, it is called a “synbiotic.”

 Products most often contain Lactobacillus or Bifidobacterium species, although many other species exist.
 Different strains of the same species of probiotics can act in different ways, according to some

 Some people take probiotics for maintaining everyday health.
 When using a probiotic for a specific health concern, people should speak to a healthcare professional about the best strategy.
 This is because

 Read on to learn more about the best probiotics for specific uses.